-Mixologist Tony Gonzales, a downtown Los Angeles resident himself, has gone beyond your typical bar menu, raising DISTRICT’s cocktail list to such a level that it’s become the main draw for many locals and hotel guests dining at the restaurant.
+Mixologist Tony Gonzales, a downtown Los Angeles resident himself, has surpassed your typical bar menu, raising DISTRICT’s cocktail list to such a level that it’s become the main draw for many locals and hotel guests dining at the restaurant.

 DISTRICT’s cocktail menu is extensive, counting a whopping 20 cocktails in all, with others filed away in the bar’s Rolodex, ready to be changed out at any moment.

 There are riffs on classic and signature cocktails, whether they follow a theme or season.
 The Old-Fashioned is the most-ordered cocktail here, but Gonzales makes sure it’s no ordinary version — the final product is smoked in house.

 We sat down with Tony to talk about how he successfully exceeds customers’ expectations, from the ordinary to the innovative.

 You’re located in the heart of Downtown Los Angeles, which is going through a transformation.
 How do you keep guests intrigued by DISTRICT?